 Mt.
 Pleasant | 20 guests | Friends' trips, bachelor/ette weekends | 24-ft sports bar + basketball court | Racine / Milwaukee area

-Summer (June–August) is peak season — warm weather for hiking Devil's Lake, swimming at North Beach, canoeing the Wisconsin River, and hitting the Lake Geneva shore path.
+Summer (June–August) is peak season — warm weather for hiking Devil's Lake, swimming at North Beach, canoeing the Wisconsin River, and exploring Lake Michigan's shoreline.
 Expect the highest nightly rates and the most competition for weekends, so book early.

 Fall (September–October) is arguably the most beautiful time to visit, especially in the Driftless Region.
 The hills light up with color, the crowds thin out, rates drop, and places like Parfrey's Glen and Tower Hill State Park feel like they belong to you.
 Apple orchards and harvest festivals pop up everywhere.